New research published in the journal Pediatrics has uncovered a link between low adherence to the Mediterranean diet and an increased risk of ADHD.

 Attention deficit hyperactivity disorder (ADHD) is a neurodevelopmental condition characterized by poor attention, impulsive behavior, and hyperactivity.

-Although the precise causes of ADHD are unclear, previous research has suggested that a poor diet may play a role.
-Some studies have also indicated that healthful diets could help to prevent or treat ADHD, though other research has challenged this theory.
+Although the precise causes of ADHD are unclear, previous research has suggested that a

 For the new study, team leader María Izquierdo Pulido, of the Faculty of Pharmacy and Food Sciences of the University of Barcelona in Spain, and colleagues investigated whether a Mediterranean diet might be associated with lower ADHD diagnosis.